OOF2510/Conflux/README.md

 # Installation

-Download and install the respective pre-built build for your OS from the [releases](https://github.com/oof2510/ElectronPlayer/releases) page, or build yourself.
+Download and install the respective build for your
+ OS from the [releases](https://github.com/oof2510/ElectronPlayer/releases) page, the most recent build artifact from the [Actions](https://github.com/oof2510/electro player/actions) tab, or build yourself.

 # Building
 ```bash